ogomez92/hammertools/readme.md

 Note that this is likely to make a lot of things into buttons which aren't useful, but in some cases, the pros outweigh the cons.

+### Kill all aria-label

+aria-label allows authors to specify a label for accessibility purposes.
+On elements such as links and buttons, this overrides the text content of the element.
+This is sometimes misused by authors to provide secondary information such as "(opens in a new This might result in overly long labels in some cases, but worse, it could result in the primary information being completely lost.
+This tool removes aria-label from everything.
+If you encounter a site with many links that are missing text you would expect, this tool might help.

+### Kill all ARIA roles

+ARIA roles allow authors to specify the type of a custom element.
+For example, an author might use this if they implement a custom check box, menu, etc.

+Unfortunately, when ARIA roles are misused, they can make sites difficult or even impossible to use with assistive technology.

+This tool removes all ARIA roles.

 ### Kill all aria-hidden

 aria-hidden allows authors to specify that something should be invisible for accessibility purposes.
 Unfortunately, this is sometimes misused by authors, potentially hiding huge parts of a page or even the entire page!
 This is particularly common after closing a dialog.